-When authoring web pages and programming in HTML, you might have noticed that no matter how many spaces you put between words or text elements they are get collapsed to one space when rendering the page.
+When authoring web pages and programming in HTML, you might have noticed that no matter how many spaces you put between words or text elements they get collapsed to a single space when rendering the page.

 When writing text or sentences in most text processing software, you will be able to hit the space bar multiple times and add multiple spaces wherever you want.
 Depending on the HTML editor you are using, you might be able to do it in the editor as well, but as soon as the page renders in a web browser those spaces disappear.

 This can be really confusing for new users and novice programmers.
 You look at the source code and see the multiple spaces but somehow the webpage does not have it.
 This is because of how HTML specification works and how the rendering engines are programmed.
 But all is not lost….

 spaces between words or characters in text elements

 To insert multiple spaces, you need to know about the extended HTML character: or the non-breaking space character.
 You can use these to add an extra space almost anywhere you like.
 Let’s look at an example:

 <p>this is a short sentence with extra spaces between text</p>